microsoft/net-offloads/quic-encryption-offload.md

 > **TODO -** What above is optional vs required?

-### Establishing encryption parameters for a connection
+## Establishing Encryption Parameters for a Connection

 If QEO is supported, the app then establishes crypto parameters for a connection by setting the `SO_QEO_CONNECTION` socket option with an option value of type `QEO_CONNECTION`.